 Health Benefits of Laughter for Seniors

-Engaging in the act of laughing has the ability to add a little brightness and improve overall health in seniors.
-Laughter Can Keep You Healthy.
+Engaging in the act of laughing has the ability to add a little brightness to each and every day.

 Laughter is a more powerful thing than simply a fun or enjoyable behaviour.
 The act of laughing has the ability to yield great benefit to seniors’ mental and physical health.

 • Improved Immune System: Laughter can facilitate the reduction of stress hormones while also increasing immune cells and antibodies that help to fight infection.

 • Lowered Blood Pressure and Cholesterol: The increase in vascular blood flow that results from laughing, as well as the associated increase in oxygenation of the blood, makes laughter a powerful tool for helping to lower or regulate high blood pressure and, by extension, helping to reduce the risk of heart problems.

 • Exercised Diaphragm and Abdominal Muscles: The engagement of these crucial muscles through laughter helps to keep them in shape and working as proficiently as possible.

 • Heightened Endorphin Levels: Laughter increases levels of endorphins, which help relieve pain and promote feelings of pleasure.

 • Minimized Stress, Depression, and Anxiety: The promotion of an increase in levels of dopamine and other hormones that help to manage stress and anxiety through laughter can be hugely impactful.
 Also, the feelings of joy that come along with laughter can help to minimize feelings of depression.

 • Pain Management: Along with the promotion of endorphins, referred to as the body’s natural painkillers, laughter is also a competent tool for distraction, and laughing can often help to redirect attention away from pain, thereby minimizing its effects.